warwick-un-society/warwick-un-society.github.io/warmun2021archive/warmunschedule.md

 description:
 ---

-The timetable for WARMUN 2022 is avaliable below!
+The timetable for WARMUN 2022 is available below!
 Note that this may be subject to change.

 #### Friday 26th November
 <table>